 Chronic wasting disease is a fatal neurological disease that affects members of the cervid family including deer, elk, reindeer and moose.
 It is caused by an abnormal protein called a prion.
 This abnormal protein is structurally similar to other proteins, but doesn't carry out the same function of normal proteins.
 Once the abnormal prion is replicated in the brain, essential physiological functions of the brain are compromised, resulting in death.
 Animals in the late stages of infection with CWD show progressive loss of weight, poor body condition, behavioral changes, excessive salivation, increased drinking and urination, loss of muscle control and eventual death.
-Animals that appear perfectly healthy may also be infected with CWD and do not show the symptoms of the disease.
+Animals that appear perfectly healthy may also be infected with CWD but may not show the symptoms of the disease.
 While researchers have observed the transmission of CWD prions to cervids through contaminated saliva and blood (Mathiason et al. 2006), the infection pathway of the pathogenic protein is not fully understood at this point.
 However, CWD contaminated environments are also believed to be a pathway to infection of cervids (Miller et al. 2004; Pritzkow et al. 2015).
 CWD is always fatal for the infected animal.

 Deer as young as 16 months old can show clinical signs of the disease which would suggest that this would be a minimum incubation period (Williams 2005).
 Elk with CWD have an incubation period of 1.5 to 3 years before they become clinically affected; with most succumbing <12 months after the initial clinical signs appear, though some may survive with clinical signs >12 months (Miller et al. 1998).
 Maximum incubation periods in free-ranging, naturally exposed cervids are difficult to determine due to the inability to determine when exposure occurred, but average incubation periods probably range from 2-4 years (Williams 2005).
 In South Dakota, the youngest deer documented with CWD was a six month old hunter harvested fawn that was diagnosed through laboratory testing.
-Chronic wasting disease is a disease that cannot be diagnosed by observation of physical symptoms because many cervid diseases affect the animals in similar ways.
-In wild cervids, the only practical method of testing for this disease is postmortem sampling of infected tissue.
-Tissues collected from cervids include the retropharyngeal nodes and/or the obex that are submitted to an accredited diagnostic laboratory (ADRDL) at South Dakota State University (SDSU).
+Chronic wasting disease is a disease that cannot be diagnosed by observation of physical symptoms because many cervid diseases can affect the animals in similar ways.
+In free-ranging cervids, the only practical method of testing for this disease is postmortem sampling of infected tissue.
+Tissues collected from cervids include the retropharyngeal nodes and/or the obex that are submitted to an accredited diagnostic laboratory for testing.
+Samples from South Dakota are sent to the Animal Disease Research and Diagnostic Laboratory (ADRDL) at South Dakota State University (SDSU).